February 25, 2025

 Conclusion

-👉 The right reflex in North America:
+👉 Best practice in North America:

-• talk ASME Class rather than PN,
+• communicate in ASME Class rather than PN,

-• check the flange face and gasket compatibility,
+• check flange face and gasket compatibility,

 Reliable equipment, timely delivery, and technical support that meets your stringent requirements.